 DAY 2, SACRED VALLEY OF THE INCAS

-Full day guided tour in the Sacred Valley, visiting important incan sites, as Pisaq, Ollantaytambo, and Chinchero along with the visits to the local interesting places ( e.g, chicheria a place where you would have a local typical corn beer and play frog game).
-In the morning we will go to the hotel to pick you up then to drive to the sacred valley with several stops along the way to enjoy the unique views.
+Full day guided tour in the Sacred Valley, visiting important Incan sites, as Pisaq, Ollantaytambo, and Chinchero along with the visits to the local interesting places ( e.g, chicheria a place where you’ll try local typical corn beer and play frog game).
+In the morning we will go to the hotel to pick you up then to drive to the Sacred Valley with several stops along the way to enjoy the unique views.
 Later on we will arrive to Pisaq archaeological center; in which, you will enjoy the rich history about the place, offered by our tour guide.
-After that you will continue driving through the sacred valley, until Urubamba town, where you will have lunch at one of the restaurants, afterward the lunch we will visit the Ollantaytambo incan site; in which, you will be amazed by the stunning temple of the sun and the other constructions from the incan time.
-After visiting this place we will come back to Cusco, on the way we will stop at Chinchero to visit its incan temples, and colonial church, eventually we will drive back to Cusco.
+After that you will continue driving through the Sacred Valley, until Urubamba town, where you will have lunch at one of the restaurants, afterwards, we will visit the Ollantaytambo Incan site; in which, you will be amazed by the stunning temple of the sun and the other constructions from the Incan time.
+After visiting this place we will come back to Cusco, on the way we will stop at Chinchero to visit its Incan temples, and colonial church, eventually we will drive back to Cusco.

 Peru Summit Includes